Jet engine: Rocket

 The rocket engine uses the same basic physical principles of thrust as a form of reaction engine, but is distinct from the jet engine in that it does not require atmospheric air to provide oxygen; the rocket carries all components of the reaction mass.
 However some definitions treat it as a form of jet propulsion.

 Because rockets do not breathe air, this allows them to operate at arbitrary altitudes and in space.

-This type of engine is used for launching satellites, space exploration and manned access, and permitted landing on the moon in 1969.
+This type of engine is used for launching satellites, space exploration and crewed access, and permitted landing on the Moon in 1969.

 Rocket engines are used for high altitude flights, or anywhere where very high accelerations are needed since rocket engines themselves have a very high thrust-to-weight ratio.

 However, the high exhaust speed and the heavier, oxidizer-rich propellant results in far more propellant use than turbofans.
 Even so, at extremely high speeds they become energy-efficient.

 An approximate equation for the net thrust of a rocket engine is:

 Where $F_N$ is the net thrust, $I_\text{sp,vac}$ is the specific impulse, $g_0$ is a standard gravity, $\dot m$ is the propellant flow in kg/s, $A_e$ is the cross-sectional area at the exit of the exhaust nozzle, and $p$ is the atmospheric pressure.